PedroEstevesPT/FlaskBackend-Docker-Azure/README.md

 2. Dockerize the Flask APP.
+The Docker eliminates the guest host and the hypervisor.
+If there is a development, testing and production environment and I am using a specific version of let's say, redis.
+Then Redis will need to be installed manually 3 times.
+By using Docker we are encapsulating both the code and its dependencies in a single place: a container and share the container.

 3. Create Azure resource group, registry.
 4. Push the docker image into the registry.
 5. Publish the App on Azure Cloud using Azure App Services.